 I'm QRV on Satellites as well.
 They say, "You can’t teach an old dog new tricks."
 I prefer to ignore that saying and instead believe that, "You’re never too old to learn."

-(20th January 2014) At last the antennas are up and angled at 20 degrees.
+The antennas are angled at 20 degrees.
 Each yagi has a remote controlled phase harness and an masthead pre-amp.
 The feeder cables are Westflex 103.

 Also running down from the roof and across the facia board is the RG58 feeder for the HF doublet, part of which can be seen in the background.

-Just tuning around the HF bands listening for interesting contacts.
+Just tuning around the bands listening for interesting contacts.

 You must be logged in to file a report on this page